PEtab-dev/PEtab/doc/documentation_data_format.md

   Numeric values or parameter names are allowed.
 Same rules apply as for `observableParameters` in the previous point.

-- `observableTransformation` [STRING, OPTIONAL]

-  Transformation of the observable and measurement for computing the objective function.
-  `lin`, `log` or `log10`.
-Defaults to 'lin'.
-  The measurements and model outputs are both assumed to be provided in linear space.

-- `noiseDistribution` [STRING: 'normal' or 'laplace', OPTIONAL]

-  Assumed Noise distribution for the given measurement.
-Only normally or Laplace distributed noise is currently allowed.
-Defaults to `normal`.
-If `normal`, the specified `noiseParameters` will be interpreted as standard deviation (*not* variance).

 - `datasetId` [STRING, OPTIONAL]